nemani/nemani.dev/content/posts/full-experience/index.md

 I then started web development and over the years have worked with various frameworks including Rails, Django, React and Angular.

 I studied blockchain, earned some ethereum writing tests and fixing bugs for various projects as a bounty hunter on Gitcoin.
-I aced the course at IIIT and ended up working as a Teaching Assistant the next year for the same course.
+I aced the Distribuing Trust & Blockchain course at IIIT and ended up working as a Teaching Assistant the next year for the same course.

 I assumed the role of community leader at IIIT’s open source development group and grew it from 2 events a year to 10+ a year.
 And also started a platform for open knowledge sharing and public speaking.